About Demand the Impossible

 “The experience has been a life-changing journey into activism for me.
 I went from being passive to very active in politics, organising and taking part in demonstrations.
 It has been a surreal and amazing year” - Hidigo, participant on Demand the Impossible 2016/17

 Demand the Impossible was founded in 2012 with a summer school in London.
 We brought around 30 young people together for an intensive week debating political ideas, looking at social movements that have changed society and even doing some political activism as part of the course - for many participants, for the first time.
 After the success of the course, including a positive report in the Guardian, we’ve run courses every year since.
-So far there have been six Demand the Impossible courses, including one in Glasgow; the seventh will be in Manchester in July 2017.
+So far there have been eight Demand the Impossible courses in London, Glasgow and Manchester; the ninth will be in London from October-December 2019.

 Demand the Impossible aims to help young people develop a critical understanding of power in society and gain the confidence and skills to get politically active.
 We want our participants to be able to think critically about social injustice, imagine how things could be different and discuss ways of achieving change.
-Activism can be inaccessible - particularly to marginalised groups - so one of our aims is to make it easier for young people to get involved in campaigns and movements.
+Activism can be hard to get into - particularly to marginalised groups - so one of our aims is to make it easier for young people to participate in campaigns and movements.
 We use Widening Participation criteria to help us select applicants.

 On Demand the Impossible, we explore politics in an interactive and empowering way, with the ideas and voices of participants at the centre.
 We bring in thinkers and activists to talk about their ideas and experiences.
 We use role plays, debates, walking tours and other innovative learning experiences.